Barthelemy/o2-repo-org-test/README.md

 - [ ] add the o2_setup macro that modules should call (related to previous point?)
 - [ ] standalone module example

+// is it ok that we do not prefix it with "Common/" or is it confusing because the public
+// headers are prefixed ?